CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

     exp.start(db)
     client = Client(address="127.0.0.1:6780", cluster=False)

-    # start simulation without blocking so data can be analyized in real time
+    # start simulation without blocking so data can be analyzed in real time
     exp.start(model, block=False, summary=True)

 SmartRedis is used to pull the Datasets created by the simulation and use matplotlib to plot the results.

 Another `Model` could have been created to plot the results and launched in a similar manner to the simulation.

-Doing so would enable the analysis application to be executed on different resources such as GPU enabled nodes, or distributed accross nodes.
+Doing so would enable the analysis application to be executed on different resources such as GPU enabled nodes, or distributed across nodes.

-This version, where the driver and anaylsis code coexist in the same script, is shown for simplicity.
+This version, where the driver and analysis code coexist in the same script, is shown for simplicity.

 .. code-block:: python